 You begin to isolate yourself and this is when the bully gains real power over you.
 Isolation is the bully’s most powerful and most harmful weapon as it cuts you off from any source of support.

 Some targets of bullying also begin to lose perspective and come to believe that they somehow invited or deserve this abuse.
 Many targets of bullying are unaware of the extent of their psychological distress or wait until their symptoms become severe before seeking help.

 Until there is a moment of enlightenment that it is NOT something you have done can a target finally stand up for themselves and take back control.

 The profile of a target is often someone you wouldn’t expect to be bullied, they are typically good at their jobs, competent, committed, showing independence of thought or deed, a strong well-defined set of values which you are unwilling to compromise or abandon.

 An employee under attack is typically singled out for her strengths, not her weaknesses.
 One who has something that the bully lacks – jealousy of relationships and perceived exclusion therefrom and envy of talents, abilities, circumstances or possessions are strong motivators of bullying.
 The workplace bully is a petty little power-tripper which explains why bullies pick on employees who are good at their job and become resentful when others get more attention for their competence and achievements than themselves.

-And is why mediation is often ineffective because it focuses on the relationship issues, and bullying is NOT a relationship issue is evidenced by the fact that once the target is eliminated, the bully finds another target to take his/her place.
+Mediation is often ineffective because it focuses on relationship issues, and bullying is NOT a relationship issue.
+This is evidenced by the fact that once the target is eliminated, the bully finds another target to take his/her place.